-Our U19 Center consists of three Cores and three Projects:
+Our U19 Center consists of two Cores and three Projects:

 ADMINISTRATIVE CORE